SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

   Focused CDEF, restoration, film-grain, copy-ownership, and reference-isolation runs also pass 15 of 15 cases.
 No test-host crash or Windows application-error dialog occurred.

+Final decoder stream, presentation, and public-registration evidence on 2026-09-01:

+- [x] Real AV1 still-item and timed-sequence files decode identically from a file stream, memory stream, non-seekable stream, and a seekable stream limited to three bytes per read.
+All eight stream rows pass through public format detection and production decoding, comparing every presented frame exactly.
+- [x] A two-frame production sequence applies a centered clean-aperture crop, counter-clockwise rotation, mirroring, pixel-aspect-ratio metadata, and CICP metadata to every frame.
+The complete five-frame real auxiliary-alpha sequence composes non-opaque alpha and retains timing, Exif, and XMP for every frame.
+- [x] The fixed-header detector accepts both compact and extended-size leading file-type boxes.
+Default configuration registers the implemented HEIF decoder and detector but no longer advertises the incomplete HEIF encoder.
+- [x] Visual Studio 18.9 VSTest, serialized with stop-on-failure enabled, passes the 12 of 12 new stream/presentation/registration cases and the complete current `HeifDecoderTests` plus `HeifSequenceParserTests` set with the registration contract: 115 of 115.
+The final explicit no-encoder registration assertion passes 1 of 1 after its final edit.
+- [x] The net11.0 Release test project builds with zero errors, Roslynk reports zero compiler errors, `git diff --check` passes, and `.gitattributes` is unchanged.
+Every VSTest invocation returned normally with no surviving test host and no Windows application-error dialog.

 Decoder exit gate:

-- [ ] Every supported native format and AV1 tool has exact current-main libaom production-path evidence.
+- [x] Every supported native format and AV1 tool has exact current-main libaom production-path evidence.
-- [ ] Every supported presentation behavior has established reference-image evidence at the correct output precision.
+- [x] Every supported presentation behavior has established reference-image evidence at the correct output precision.
-- [ ] No decoder path relies on a native codec, copied plane, per-block allocation, or contiguous memory-group accident.
+- [x] No decoder path relies on a native codec, copied plane, per-block allocation, or contiguous memory-group accident.
-- [ ] All allocator ownership is deterministic and exactly once.
+- [x] All allocator ownership is deterministic and exactly once.
-- [ ] Full focused Release verification is recorded with no false coverage claims.
+- [x] Full focused Release verification is recorded with no false coverage claims.

 ## AV1 encoder implementation